dododogame/dododo-wiki/Beatmap-file-specifications.md

 They can appear within a beamed group of notes.
 They can also appear between two tied notes.
 It is recommended to write a bar line at the end of each voice.

+When calculating [score](Game-mechanics#score), measures are taken into account.
+Only the bar lines written in the first voice are effective in creating measures.
+Bar lines in other voices are fake (it mainly serves as an auxiliary for the beatmapper).
+In order for the game to calculate the number of measures correctly, beatmappers must add one and only one bar line in the first voice after the very last note.

 Every bar line will extend all across the voices in the row but not just the voice where it is written.